 - Determine how long you will collect data to determine the baseline.
 Choosing a short baseline period (such as a day) lets you move faster, but you risk not collecting a representative performance sample.
 Choosing a longer period to baseline (such as a month) obviously takes more time, but can provide more representative data.

 - You also need to determine if you want to collect only baseline data that’s average or representational, or if you want to include data collected over “peak” or “critical” periods.
 For instance, if you’re a news site, do you want to collect data over a day with a big news event, or do you want to avoid such days?

 No matter which data-collection model is appropriate for your industry, be sure to clearly define what type of data you’re going to collect and for what period of time.

-For more on using New Relic to create application baselines for your cloud migration, see New Relic's tutorials on planning your cloud migration.
+For more on using New Relic to create application baselines for your cloud migration, see our tutorials on planning your cloud migration.

 You may want to do other work on your applications and services before you migrate them so they work as effectively and efficiently in the cloud as possible.
 For example, you may want to refactor your application:

 - So it works effectively with a variable number of running instances to allow dynamic scaling, potentially saving you money on cloud service costs.